Nexure-Solutions-LLC/NexurePanel/README.md

 - Nick Derry
 - Mikey Brinkley
-- Aiden Webb
+- Mikey W¹
-- Nathan Schwartz
+- Joy Clens²
-- Mikey W
+- AlexySSH³

+¹Mikey W wrote the baseplate `/Modules/NexureSolutions/System/Handlers/index.php` file we have refactored the code.
+²Joy Clens wrote portions of the Discord Integration Module located at `/Modules/Discord/Bot` sadly this is all she will probably write for the CRM system.
+³AlexySSH wrote the other portions of the Discord Integration Module located at `/Modules/Discord/Bot`.

 ---

 ### Getting Started

 This panel is still in development so the install script has not been built yet.
-The panel also is buggy and unfinished it currently is only open to Developer Testing.
+This panel will be opened to Developer and Public Testing.

 You can view a demo link [here](https://us-east-1.nexure-cloud-compute-15-204-176-210.nexuresolutions.com/).